H.R. 5892: Keep Main Street Open Act

 1

-The bill requires the Administrator of the Small Business Administration to carry out a loan program for eligible applicants during a shutdown, making the SBA the agency responsible for delivering the aid.
+The bill requires the Small Business Administration to run a loan program for eligible businesses whenever the government is shut down.
+It's a mandate, not an option — the agency would be on the hook to deliver the aid.

 2